 In the case of publishing, the customer would return it to the retailer who purchased it who would, in turn, return it to the printer.
 With a company such as Ingram, they give the option of either sending the returned copies back to a publishing company or on request they destroy/recycle them.

 Paul Davis says you will need to look at the terms and conditions of your print on demand provider and add any additional terms if you feel they are necessary.
 Some print on demand will take the returns at their address and manage the refund or replacement of the product.
 Others are more white-label where you have to process returns and provide your own refunds.

 Where can I find creative design ideas (for various businesses), if I’m not the designer?

 Just google “product name” designs such as t-shirt designs.
 You can even hire a graphic designer from a marketplace like Upwork, Fiverr or 99designs to design your products too.

-Ensure the designer understands the print process because the designer needs to understand colors well such as CMYK, RGB, and PMS and how those colors will reflect in the final product because that blue on your screen may come out to a very different of blue when it is printed onto the t-shirt, says Stan.
+Ensure the designer understands the print process because the designer needs to understand colours well such as CMYK, RGB, and PMS and how those colours will reflect in the final product because that blue on your screen may come out to a very different of blue when it is printed onto the t-shirt, says Stan.

 You may also use ETSY to have your print on demand products good visibility.
 Creatives are always looking for help with publishing and producing their ideas.
 Hunt them down!
 If you can help them turn their creativity into a profitable hustle, you will be able to build a scalable print on demand publishing business.

 Low startup costs.
 Quick to set up.
 No need for inventory space.
 Easy to experiment with product designs.
 Print on demand is really the TREND!
-Indeed, POD is a low risk and high ROI as long as you have a comprehensive design for the print.
+Indeed, on-demand printing business is a low risk and high ROI as long as you have a comprehensive design for the print.